Compute

 Specifications

-Number of pods required for a workload.
+Number of pods required for running the add-on.

 Networking